The term "secondary occupation"

 In parallel with their teaching posts, teachers at higher education institutions may undertake employment or assignments or pursue activities relating to research and development within the subject area of their posts, if in doing so they do not undermine the confidence of the general public in the higher education institution.
 Such secondary occupations shall be kept clearly separate from the tasks assigned to them within their posts.
 The secondary occupations referred to are, according to the prior inquiries of the Swedish Higher Education Act, most likely tasks such as giving advice on scientific matters, or other consultation within the subject area.

 An employee's secondary occupation can be authorised or unauthorised.
 Unauthorised secondary occupations are normally identified as undermining confidence, impending on work, or competing with the main employment.
 A secondary occupation can undermine confidence, impede on work and compete with the main employment all at once.

-For information on rules and guidelines regarding secondary occupations, please see the document Rules and guidelines regarding teachers and other employee's secondary occupations.
+For information on rules and guidelines regarding secondary occupations, please see the document Rules concerning secondary occupations.
 Please also see the document Enforcing regulations regarding secondary occupations.

 Reporting secondary occupations

 All employees must continuously report what secondary occupations they hold to their Head of Department.
 The same obligation applies when secondary occupations change.
 They must be reported via the PA-web.
 Even employees that do not have any secondary occupations must report this fact.